JordanBecker21/Reproducible-Research-Course-Project-1/PA1_template.md

 g + geom_line() + facet_grid (day~.) + theme(axis.text = element_text(size = 12),
       axis.title = element_text(size = 14)) + labs(y = "Number of Steps") + labs(x = "Interval")
 ```
 So quite a bit off difference between weekends and weekdays in terms of activity.
-More activityy in the middle of the day on weekends - probably because people aren't sitting around at work...
+More activity in the middle of the day on weekends - probably because people aren't sitting around at work...